8 Mobile App Engagement Strategies That Retain Users (2026)

 Common Mistakes

-Creepy personalization - Users don't like feeling overly tracked.
-Be transparent about how personalization works and give users control over their data.
+Creepy personalisation — Users don't like feeling overly tracked.
+Be transparent about how personalisation works and give users control over their data.

-Poor recommendations - Bad suggestions reduce trust in your personalization system.
+Poor recommendations — Bad suggestions reduce trust in the personalisation system.
 Users learn to ignore recommendations if they're consistently irrelevant.

-Progress tracking shows users how far they've come and how they're improving over time.
-Visual representations of progress create motivation to continue engaging and help users see value accumulating across sessions.
+Progress tracking increases mobile app engagement by showing users how far they've come and how they're improving.
+Visual representations of progress create motivation to continue and help users see value accumulating across sessions.

 How It Works